MIbtehajNasar/MIbtehajNasar/README.md

 🔭 I’m currently working as a Full-Stack Engineer.

-🌱 I’m passionate about learning and currently diving into NextJS.
+🌱 I’m passionate about learning and currently diving into AI.

 👯 I’m open to collaborating on exciting projects involving Ruby on Rails, ReactJS, or NodeJS.